it3xl/git-repo-sync/README.md

 * Only Git-branches with conventional prefixes will be synchronized.
 You have to configure this [prefixes](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh).
 * You can work on the same Git-branch simultaneously in different remote Git-repositories.
+* With a single copy of **git-repo-sync** you can synchronize as many Git-repository pairs as you want.
 * **git-repo-sync** requires only Git and bash installed on your machine.
 (It could be updated to work with outdated Git, bash and AWK.)
 * All possible Git-operations and synchronizatons are fully covered by auto tests.
 * It has two automated conflict solving strategies which are described below.